Terms and conditions

 Public questions and media requests

 Although we try to respond to many public questions and comments posed to our social media profiles, we cannot guarantee replies in every instance.
 Public inquiries requiring responses should be directed to Parks Canada's official telephone numbers, mail or email addresses for public correspondence.
-You may find a list of both national and location-specific contact information on our contact webpage.
+You may find a list of both national and location-specific contact information on our Contact us webpage.

-Reporters are asked to send questions to:
+Reporters are asked to submit questions to: